gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    used to determine the boundaries between DTLS records.
 DTLS/SCTP SHOULD request decryption of each individual records as soon as possible.
-The last DTLS record can be found by subtracting the length of individual records from the length of user_message’.
+The last DTLS record can be found by subtracting the length of individual records from the length of user_message'.
 The output from the DTLS decryption(s) is the fragments m0, m1, m2 ...
    The user_message is reassembled from decrypted DTLS records as user_message = m0 | m1 | m2 ...